David Horne's World of Grip

 Top Lifts on the One Hand Lift/Deadlift

-Here's the rules for a One Hand Deadlift, and a One Hand Lift.
+Here are the rules for a One Hand Deadlift, and a One Hand Lift.
 Obviously a One Hand Deadlift with a hook grip is exactly that.

 There are 3 things that make lifting something with one hand harder.